reflexer-labs/geb-website/README.md

 ## Preview

-A preview link on [Render](https://render.com/) will be generated when you make a new branch with the fixes you want and then make a PR to the _develop_ branch and this link stays live as long as the PR is opened.
+A preview link on [Render](https://render.com/) will be generated when you make a new branch with the fixes you want and then make a PR to the _develop_ branch and this link stays alive as long as the PR is opened.

 ## Deployment

 1.  **Development.**

-    This is used for staging changes/features and you can view it from [here](/), also this link changes everytime you merge a new branch into _develop_ branch.
+    This is used for staging changes/features and you can view it from [here](/), also it updates with the latest changes everytime you merge a new branch into _develop_ branch.
+(Takes around 2-3 mins for it for finish building and uploads the files to the url)

 1.  **Production.**